 One alternative is to buy a portable travel safe.
 One model, for example, has stainless steel mesh wire between two layers of canvas.
 The top can be closed with a drawstring-like cable that can be locked around a fixed item in a hotel room.
 “The only way to get something out is with a decent set of steel cutters,” Coffey says.

 If you don’t want to buy a new product and a larger item like a laptop won’t fit in the hotel safe, make your property as secure as possible.
 Lock your suitcase, and use a small chain to secure it to a piece of furniture.
 “Locks are made to keep honest people honest,” Coffey says.
 “They’re easy to break open.
 But if it’s an internal employee, they won’t want to leave evidence behind.”
 You could also leave your luggage with the front desk if you’re concerned.
+There are many things hotels should have, but don’t.

 To prepare for the worst-case scenario, have a backup plan to recover from theft.
 Print out a copy of your credit card, driver’s license, and plane ticket and leave in an envelope with a family member, or scan a copy to the cloud—just make sure it’s encrypted or password-protected, McGoey says.
 “Just having a plan makes the loss less tough,” he says.
+But you shouldn’t lose this awareness once you leave the hotel—stay safe throughout your entire vacation by knowing these ways hackers get you when you travel.